DrEdwardPCB/MIX-ProteinStructurePrediction/README.md

 # Protein Prediction by machine learning

- This is the official github page of the HKUST-Comp5212 2020 Spring Group 13, Since the project has been submit on 19-12-2020, this page is made to document our project and hopefully bring an insight to later future on protein structure prediction
+ This is the official github page of the HKUST-Comp5212 2020 Spring Group 13, Since the project has been submit on 19-12-2020, this page is made to document our project and hopefully bring an insight to future studies on protein structure prediction

 ### Author
 - Wong Yuk Ming